May Creek Airport

-May Creek Airport is a state owned, public use airport located one nautical mile (2 km) south of the central business district of May Creek, in the Valdez-Cordova Census Area of the U.S. state of Alaska.
+May Creek Airport is a state owned, public use airport located one nautical mile (2 km) south of the central business district of May Creek, in the Copper River Census Area of the U.S. state of Alaska.
 Scheduled passenger service is subsidized by the Essential Air Service program.

 The Federal Aviation Administration recorded 28 passenger boardings (enplanements) in the calendar year 2008, 18 in 2009 and 8 in 2010.
 It was included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation airport.

 Facilities and aircraft

 May Creek Airport has one runway designated 13/31 with a turf and gravel surface measuring 2,700 by 100 feet (823 x 30 m).
 For the 12-month period ending December 31, 2005, the airport had 350 aircraft operations, an average of 29 per month: 57% general aviation and 43% air taxi.